 - Siblings of current d.tech students, children of d.tech founders, and d.tech employees are guaranteed offers.

 Q: Does my student have an advantage if I submit the application earlier than others?

-No. The time you submit your application between January 3 and the deadline of February 28, 2018 has no influence on the outcome of the lottery.
-However, applications submitted after the February 28 deadline are added to the end of the waitlist.
+No. The time you submit your application between January and the deadline at the end of February has no influence on the outcome of the lottery.

 Q: If my family receives an offer to enroll in the lottery, can we defer acceptance?

 No. Offers of enrollment can not be deferred and must be accepted or declined by the stated deadline.

 Q: If my family declines an offer, and later reconsiders, is the offer still available?